-IMAGE: Installation view, Eamon Ore-Giron: Competing with Lightning / Rivalizando con el relámpago, Museum of Contemporary Art, Denver, 2022.
+IMAGE: Eamon Ore-Giron, Talking Shit with Amaru, 2021.
+Mineral paint and Flashe on canvas.
+132 x 204 inches.
+Installation view, Eamon Ore-Giron: Competing with Lightning / Rivalizando con el relámpago, The Contemporary Austin – Jones Center on Congress Avenue, Austin, Texas, 2023.
 Artwork © Eamon Ore-Giron.
 Courtesy the artist and James Cohan, New York.
-Image courtesy Museum of Contemporary Art, Denver.
-Photograph by Wes Magyar.
+Image courtesy The Contemporary Austin.
+Photograph by Alex Boeschenstein.

-Eamon Ore-Giron: Competing with Lightning / Rivalizando con el relámpago is curated by Miranda Lash, Ellen Bruss Senior Curator, Museum of Contemporary Art Denver.
+Eamon Ore-Giron: Competing with Lightning / Rivalizando con el relámpago is curated by Miranda Lash, Ellen Bruss Senior Curator at the Museum of Contemporary Art Denver.
 The presentation at The Contemporary Austin is organized by Julie Le, Assistant Curator.

 Eamon Ore-Giron.
 Photograph by Fabian Guerrero.